Lenovo LaptopLenovo Yoga 900

 This Lenovo Yoga 900 features a JBL speaker audio module.

-Remove the screw securing the SSD, take it away from its slot.
+Remove the screw securing the SSD, and take it away from its slot.

 This Lenovo Yoga 900 features a Samsung PM871 512GB SSD.